E-mail Me, feed back appreciated.

 consider this:

-We are using a value of x of 4, we have just drawn the 51st card, and we are one dollar ahead.
+We are using a value for x of 4, we have just drawn the 51st card, and we are one dollar ahead.

 I will continue to play with this idea and would welcome any suggestions for a model along with their expected returns.
 I'll happily post the results here.